A wire story reported that a malady called Spanish influenza was sweeping three U.S. army camps in Massachusetts, Virginia and New York.

 In Spokane, the Spanish flu was not yet considered a local problem.
 Soon, it would be.

-From the war beat: Frank T. Post, who would serve as the president of Washington Water Power in the 1930s, delivered a speech at the weekly luncheon of the Spokane Chamber of Commerce.
-He declared that the war had actually saved the nation from disaster.
+From the war beat: Frank T. Post delivered a speech at the weekly luncheon of the Spokane Chamber of Commerce, and declared that the war had actually saved the nation from disaster.